tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-09-wayfinding-scientific-reasoning.md

 I've spent days looking at maps, then exploring areas in experiential ways, taking note of the widths of bike paths, the inclines or declines, traffic congestion, stop-and-go momentum with lights, and more.
 Then I take this feedback and adjust my routes and plans.
 Does this attempt to find optimal bike routes qualify as wayfinding?
 Does it involve enough decision-making, experimentation, imagination, logical inferences from signs, feedback loops, and other judgements to cause my hippocampus and prefrontal cortex to come alive?

-(By the way, I finally found a commute that seemed to work for me, allowing me to get from home to work (door to door) in 70 minutes by combining car + train + bike, traveling an impressive distance (Renton to Fremont) in a predictable time even with traffic congestion.
-I wrote about my strategy in [My multimodal commuting strategy](/blog/multimodal-commuting-strategies.html) and later volunteered for a [commuter spotlight](https://www.youtube.com/watch?v=FxMU3pP1bLE&ab_channel=CommuteSeattle).)
+(By the way, I wrote about my commuting strategy here: [My multimodal commuting strategy](/blog/multimodal-commuting-strategies.html) and later volunteered for a [commuter spotlight](https://www.youtube.com/watch?v=FxMU3pP1bLE&ab_channel=CommuteSeattle).)

 ## Keeping the wayfinding mindset fresh